Samsung Galaxy S20 Ultra leaks show the phone in real life for the very first time

 - These are the very best Samsung phones

-This is the first time we've seen the Samsung Galaxy S20 Ultra leak in real life, and the photos below show the camera array on the back of the device.
+This is the first time we've seen the Samsung Galaxy S20 Ultra leak in real life, and the photo below shows the camera array on the back of the device.
+The same device is also pictured from a different source that you can see on SamMobile as well.

 It's quite prominent, seemingly sticking out quite far from the device.
 It looks to sport similar specs to what has been expected, including three main cameras, a 3D time of flight sensor, and an LED flash.